 Sometimes it´s not so clear how the universe exactly conspires to help us achieve our goals.
 It might not even seem to be on our side.
 With building the dome, it definitely was such case.
 This article is the story about, how some enthusiasm, naivety and a lot of coincidence finally led to the building of the Geodome greenhouse, despite all adversities.

 During the planning phase of “The Brehmweg Farm” I remember stumbling over pictures of a Geodome greenhouse (It was from these guys from northern homestead) The moment I first saw them, I was hooked.
 How could something be so beautiful and useful at the same time?
 I wanted to build one of these structures so badly.
-And my parents also liked the idea of a dome in their garden.

 Getting inspired in Spain